jq-rs/mlestalk-ui/zpinc-implementation-article.md

 Throughout the implementation, careful attention has been paid to cryptographic details, such as the two-point approach for hash-to-curve operations and the constant-time implementation of security-critical functions.
 This demonstrates a high level of cryptographic engineering maturity, balancing theoretical security requirements with practical performance and usability considerations.

 As messaging applications continue to evolve, the principles and techniques demonstrated in MlesTalk's implementation of Zpinc provide a model for building secure communication tools that protect user privacy and data security without compromising on usability.

+## Acknowledgements

+The Zpinc implementation leverages several high-quality open-source cryptographic libraries and components.
+We would like to express our gratitude to the developers and maintainers of these projects:

+### Core Cryptographic Libraries

+- **TweetNaCl.js** - A port of the TweetNaCl cryptographic library by Daniel J. Bernstein, Bernard van Gastel, Wesley Janssen, Tanja Lange, Peter Schwabe, and Sjaak Smetsers.
+The JavaScript implementation was developed by Dmitry Chestnykh and Devi Mandiri, released into the public domain.

+- **BLAKE2b** - An implementation of the BLAKE2b cryptographic hash function, copyright (C) 2017 by Dmitry Chestnykh, available under the MIT License.

+- **Scrypt-Async-js** - A fast "async" scrypt implementation in JavaScript by Dmitry Chestnykh, available under the BSD License.

+- **Ristretto255.js** - An implementation of the ristretto255 group operations, copyright (c) Facebook, Inc. and its affiliates, available under the MIT license.
+This implementation provides crucial elliptic curve operations for the BD key exchange protocol.

+### Encoding Libraries

+- **CBOR** - A concise binary object representation library, copyright (c) 2014-2016 Patrick Gansterer, available under the MIT License.
+This provides efficient binary encoding for WebSocket communication.

+### Original Research and Design

+- **Zpinc Protocol** - The zero-trust secure group messaging protocol that forms the foundation of this implementation.

+- **Burmester-Desmedt Key Exchange** - The multi-party key agreement protocol that enables forward secrecy and post-compromise security in the Zpinc implementation.

+- **Elligator 2** - The method used for mapping field elements to curve points in a way that is indistinguishable from random.

 ## References